 Ease Of Use

 The price of the lightweight and compact nature of small canister stoves is pot stability.
 The Etekcity Ultralight has the narrowest pot supports of any stove in the review at about 9.3 cm.
 The PocketRocket 2 measures about 11.5 cm and the GigaPower 2.0 about 10.7 cm.
 Additionally, the four pot supports are somewhat flexible.
 Our testing team was always careful when using this stove, and avoided using it with any pot larger than 1L.
 No canister stand is included with the stove, but our testers found that the increased mass of an 8-ounce fuel can improved stability.

 This stove comes with a piezo lighter, but on our model, it only worked about 10% of the time.
 So most of the time the piezo lighter was dead weight.
 Our testing team is baffled that some manufacturers integrate this technology really well (GigaPower 2.0 and Stryker), some struggle with it, and some don't seem to be aware it exists.

 The control valve wire was a decent size, but we wish it was bigger.
-Not only would this make it easier to find when our noodles are boiling over, but if it was wider, we would have better flame control.
+Not only would this make it easier to find when our noodles are boiling over, but if it were wider, we would have better flame control.

 This stove's light weight and small size make it a great emergency stove.
 It could be a worthy part of the home emergency kit FEMA wants us all to have.
 It is also an excellent choice for the occasional backpacker.
 Its low price should earn it a place in any survivalist's bug out bag.
 Though hopefully, they're not bugging out in a big group because this stove can't handle large pots or pans.
 This stove is best for solo backpackers.

 Canister stoves are pretty much not field repairable.
 If the stove is a "mission critical" piece of gear on your next trip, it could be worth considering an inexpensive, lightweight back-up.